StanDoherty/dita-migration-best-practices/README.md

 ## Develop a 360-degree communications plan

+No brainer.
+Formally structure communications, meetings, and status readouts with:

+* Management
+* Individual contributors (writers)
+* Vendors
+* Company stakeholders (Support, Marketing, UXD, Sales)

-## Adopt technologies and designs that maximize the ability of people outside your workgroup to help you
+# Adopt technologies and designs that maximize the ability of people outside your workgroup to help you

 * Industry standards (DITA)
 * Standards-compliant commercial software (DITA editors)